 What are your options for getting donor sperm?

-- What that means: The sperm comes from a commercial sperm bank.
+- What is anonymous donor sperm?
+The sperm comes from a commercial sperm bank.
 (This is how the majority of people conceiving with donor sperm acquire their sperm — read more in our “What to Expect: Sperm Banks 101” article.)

 - Things to consider: Neither you nor your eventual child will know who the donor is, unless you opt for an “open donor.”
 In that case, your child will have the ability to contact the donor after they turn 18.

-- What that means: The sperm comes from someone you know — like a good friend or a family member.
+- What is known donor sperm?
+The sperm comes from someone you know — like a good friend or a family member.

 Dr. Broughton says that, on average, you can expect to pay about $500 to $1,000 per vial from a sperm bank.
 But to accurately estimate just how much you’ll spend, you’ll need to determine how many vials of sperm you’ll need.
 (More on that later.)